 SETTING THE FATED TIME

-At this time water sign Scorpio rises conjunct sensitive and mystical Neptune from where within the 12th house of the unconscious and dreams it sets up a powerful and fortunate grand trine to Mercury in one direction and Mars in the other.
-It does this in respectively the fourth “house” of houses, homes and the earth and the eighth house of the secret or occult.
-And there’s the added flourish of the planetoid, Chiron, the wounded healer, in the fourth house too making conjunction with Mercury – mind and understanding can be brought to bear on matters of healing.
+At this time water sign Scorpio rises conjunct sensitive and mystical Neptune from where, within the 12th house of the unconscious and dreams, it sets up a powerful and fortunate grand trine to Mercury in one direction and Mars in the other.
+It does this in respectively the fourth “house” of houses, homes and the earth, and the eighth house of the secret or occult all of it necessary for Cassidy’s type of work.
+And there’s the added flourish of the planetoid, Chiron, the wounded healer, in the fourth house too which making conjunction with Mercury – mind and understanding can be brought to bear on matters of healing.

-I think there can be no question the right time should place Neptune in the twelfth house (which requires a birth around 10.15 pm or after), rather than rising in the first including because the twelfth is a position many photographers share.
-Cassidy often speaks of either seeing people and events like so many photos in his head or requiring people to send him photos to work on for distance healing.
-Neptune is moreover naturally powerful in the twelfth its house of affinity and strong in Scorpio too.
-I would point out that my data for Christ likewise shows Neptune in Scorpio but in the sixth house of healing and sacrifice rather than the Cassidy’s twelfth.
-See Testament of the Magi https://goo.gl/I28aCm
+I think there can be no question the right time should place Neptune in the twelfth house (which requires a birth around 10.15 pm or after), rather than rising in the first and I say that including because the twelfth is a position many photographers share.
+Cassidy often speaks of either seeing people and events like so many photos in his head or requiring people to send him photos to work on for any distance healing.
+Neptune is moreover naturally powerful in the twelfth, its house of affinity, and strong in watery Scorpio too.
+(I would point out that my data for Christ likewise shows Neptune in Scorpio but in the sixth house of healing and sacrifice rather than the Cassidy’s twelfth.
+See Testament of the Magi https://goo.gl/x8KASy )

 A MONEY PROBLEM

-Cassidy who takes money and originally with reluctance for services, has described himself as lacking a good business sense.
-This is true and belongs with his Jupiter, the planet of any religion ruling his second house of money in erratic Aquarius – and in fact it was for a suitably eccentric reason that he first began taking money in good conscience.
+Cassidy, who takes money and originally with reluctance for services, has described himself as lacking a good business sense.
+This is true and belongs with his Jupiter, the planet of any religion, ruling his second house of money in erratic Aquarius – and in fact it was for a suitably eccentric reason that he first began taking money in good conscience at all.

 A FLY IN THE OINTMENT OF DIVINING GIFTS

-Since however Cassidy, even with his Scorpio Neptune, is not Jesus and he does need to live, what is more controversial is that the nun applied for healing without apparently inquiring or caring what the source of his healing might be or to what ends the gifts are used – his work includes sometimes addressing assumed spirits of the dead and ghosts, witch of Endor type activities, biblically forbidden.
-(The nun’s role in the story is a bit like the situation which has Lorna Byrne, who advocates praying to your angel and the deity of almost any tradition – she forecasts that one day Christians will be praying at Mecca – attending charismatic prayer services).
+Since however Cassidy, even with his Scorpio Neptune, is not Jesus and he does need to live, what is more controversial is that the nun applied to him for healing without apparently first inquiring or caring what the source of his healing might be or to what ends the gifts are used – his work includes sometimes addressing assumed spirits of the dead and ghosts.
+These are witch of Endor type activities, biblically forbidden.
+(The nun’s role in the story is a bit like the situation which has Lorna Byrne, who advocates praying to your angel and the deity of almost any tradition and who forecasts that one day Christians will be praying at Mecca, attending charismatic prayer services).